 Why do we recommend it?

-Most native to the GNU/Linux environment and requires a combo of collector and Perl script for the visual aspects, as well as a database component.
+The tool is most native to the GNU/Linux environment and requires a combination of collector and Perl script for the visual aspects, as well as a database component.

 Who is it recommended for?